manabie-com/togo/README.md

     - [ x ] POST should be creating a new task for the current user.
     - [ x ] Validate <number_of_current_tasks> smaller or equals <maximum_tasks_per_day> of the current user.
     - [ x ] New value of <maximum_task_per_day> should be greater or equal to the current value.

+### 8. What do you love about your solution?

+    - The Todo application can be installed and run automatically by docker.
+    - Validate the number of tasks per day by datetime.
+    - Hide <user_id> and <task_id> in url.

+### 9. What else do you want us to know about however you do not have enough time to complete?

+> If I have more time, I will

+    - Implement Todo APIs as an asynchronous then it can handle multiple concurrent requests.
+    - Research more about security.
+    - Write more tests.